stmcginnis/stmcginnis.github.io/_posts/2019-10-17-openstack-board-sept2019.md

   - "OSF Board"
 ---

-There was another OpenStack Foundatoin Board of Directors conference call on September 10, 2019.
+There was another OpenStack Foundation Board of Directors conference call on September 10, 2019.
 There were a couple of significant updates during this call.
 Well, at least one significant for the community, and one that was significant to me (more details below).